Stigmatizing Child Victims

 We should not expect Lehane to show much sensitivity to child victims.
 He pushed similar attitudes in his less popular novel Sacred.
 Lehane is a talented stylist, but he is anti-youth and is painfully out of touch with reality.
 In Mystic River's main murder mystery, the culprits turn out to be children who murdered a woman they did not know as part of a convoluted scheme to (wait for it) avoid being grounded.
 I'm not kidding.
 And sadly, neither is Lehane.
 He seriously wants readers to believe that when children aren't busy tempting helpless pedophiles, they are murdering innocent adults with little or no provocation.

 The attack on child victims is much more startling, however, when it comes from the likes of Rob Thomas.
-His "Veronica Mars" is widely hailed as the most intelligent drama in television history, and the show often stands out for the respect it shows young people, as an audience and as a subject.
+His "Veronica Mars" is hailed as one of television's most intelligent dramas, and the show often stands out for the respect it shows young people, as an audience and as a subject.
 Yet even Thomas went for this cliché.

 Kyle Gallner stars as Beaver